boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 H. H. L. Tam, Y. M. Ng, M. A. A. Boolaky and H. F. Ong, "Predicting Drug Resistance in Cancer Cell Lines Using Machine Learning Approaches," 2024 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), Lisbon, Portugal, 2024

+Nilsson, J. B., et al. "Accurate prediction of HLA class II antigen presentation across all loci using tailored data acquisition and refined machine learning 9, eadj6367."
+Publisher: American Association for the Advancement of Science.